-Region stated there is only one channel of distribution in each market and all sales were shipped directly to the unaffiliated customer.
-Region identified four customer categories in the home market: (1) end users; (2) trading companies; (3) distributors, and (4) retailers, and just one customer category in the U.S. market: trading companies.
-Region made little distinction in selling functions based on channels of distribution or customer categories.
-Region identified one selling function which it always performed on sales to the U.S. market but only frequently performed for home market sales: provision of freight and delivery.
-Additionally, Region identified one selling function that is never performed on sales to the U.S. market but is sometimes performed for home market sales: commission payments.
-Aside from these small differences, Region stated that there is no difference in the selling functions between the customer categories in the home market and the U.S. market.
+customer categories in the home market and the U.S. market.
 Commerce preliminarily finds that, for Region, there were no significant differences in selling and marketing practices between their respective home and U.S. markets, and that a single level of trade exists in each market.
 Because there was only one level of trade in the home market and no data was available to determine the existence of a pattern of price differences within that market, and because we do not have any other information that provides an appropriate basis for determining a level-of-trade adjustment, we have not calculated a level-of-trade adjustment.
-Therefore, for these preliminary results, we matched Region's export price sales to its home market sales without making a levelof-trade adjustment to normal value.
+Therefore, for these preliminary results, we matched Region's export price sales to its home market sales without making a level-of-trade adjustment to normal value.39